cpouchon/ORTHOSKIM/README.md

 ### 2.4.
 References files (database)

-ORTHOSKIM uses a multi-taxa bank of references to capture targeted genes into assemblies for all the different targets of the pipeline (see *3.
+ORTHOSKIM uses a multi-taxa bank of reference sequences to capture targeted markers into assemblies (see *3.
 Pipeline description* below part).

-This bank is created in ORTHOSKIM for the *nucrdna*, *chloroplast* and *mitochondrion* targets (purple arrows in Fig. 1), directly from genomic annotations collected by users for each genomic compartment (genbank or embl format required, a single file is set in the config file at lines 13-15).
+This bank can be built in ORTHOSKIM for the *nucrdna*, *chloroplast* and *mitochondrion* targets (purple arrows in Fig. 1), directly from genomic annotations collected by users for each genomic compartment (genbank or embl format required, a single file is set in the config file at lines 13-15).
 These annotations can be collected directly from the [NCBI](https://www.ncbi.nlm.nih.gov/genbank/) for example.
-To achieve this, seeds are required for each type of gene (CDS, rRNA + tRNA for chloroplast) to correctly identify each targeted genes with a standard name (header) as following: `>genename_taxid_Genus_species_other-arguments"` (*e.g.* *>cox1_3702_Arabidopsis_thaliana* for cox1 gene).
+To achieve this, seeds are required for each type of genes (e.g. CDS or rRNA) to correctly identify each targeted genes with a standard name (header) as following: `>genename_taxid_Genus_species_other-arguments"` (*e.g.* *>cox1_3702_Arabidopsis_thaliana* for cox1 gene).
+Seeds can include all CDS, rRNA and trnL-UAA (in tRNA seeds) for the cpDNA, all CDS and rRNA genes for the mtDNA, and the three rRNA genes (*i.e.* rrn18S, rrn5.8S and rrn26S) for the rDNA.
+Moreover, ORTHOSKIM provides probes for the internal transcribed spacer (ITS) regions ITS1 and ITS2 that are designed on these rRNA genes for the seeds and for the references, allowing to also capture these two regions.
 Location of seeds is given in lines 38-39, 43-45 and 51 of the config file.

-ORTHOSKIM creates next a multi-fasta file by given the amino acid sequences for the coding regions (CDS), and nucleotidic sequences for the non-coding regions (*i.e.* rRNA + tRNA only for *chloroplast* target).
+ORTHOSKIM creates a multi-fasta file for each type of gene (*i.e.* CDS, rRNA or tRNA) with protein sequences for the coding regions  and nucleotidic sequences for the non-coding regions.
 Location of these output files are set in the *config_orthoskim.txt* file at lines 40-41, 46-48 and 50.

-> **NOTE:** As a selection on assemblies is done (see *3.3.1.b.* section), users have to collect all three mitochondrion, chloroplast and nucrdna genome annotations before to run ORTHOSKIM if plant models are analyzed (l.6), or both mitochondrion and nucrdna genomes for other models.
-All seeds are also required for corresponding regions.
+> **NOTE:** As a selection on assemblies is done (see *3.3.1.b.* section), users have to collect all three annotations for the mitochondrion, chloroplast and nucrdna genomic regions before to run ORTHOSKIM if plant models are analyzed (l.6), or both mitochondrion and nucrdna annotations for other models.
+All seeds are also required for these corresponding regions.
 Moreover, as a taxonomic selection is done according to the query taxon, we recommend to include as many divergent taxa as possible in the annotations.

-Here, an output example of CDS bank generated from mitonchondrial annotations (*i.e.* using the mode `-m database` and the target `-t mitochondrion`).
+Here, an output example of CDS bank generated from the mitonchondrial annotations (*i.e.* using the mode `-m database` and the target `-t mitochondrion`).
 ```
 head ~/OrthoSkim/data/mit_CDS_unaligned.fa